CodeYourFuture/curriculum/content/js2/blocks/no-params/index.md

 {{<note title="🔎 📜 research and interpret" type="activity">}}

-The error message contains the word **serialize**.
+The error message contains the phrase **"serializes to the same string"**.

-Research the definition of the word serialize and then interpret what this error message is telling you in your own words.
+Research the meaning of this phrase and then interpret what this error message is telling you in your own words.
 Start a thread in Slack to discuss your interpretation of the error message.

 {{</note>}}